Playing for Time (film): Reception

+Awards and nominations

 DVD release

 After its television broadcast, the film was released on VHS, and later on DVD in the United States in 2010.

 Historical controversy

 Playing for Time the movie, and the memoir upon which it is based, have assumed an important place in Holocaust scholarship.
 Since its publication and tremendous commercial success, Fénelon's testimony has been accepted as truth and widely dispersed in a plethora of academic, popular, and musical resources.
-This has proved a source of great frustration and heartache for the other survivors of the orchestra, who almost unanimously found Fania's representation of their orchestra and its personnel false and demeaning.
+This has proved a source of great frustration and heartache for the other survivors of the orchestra, who almost unanimously found Fénelon's representation of their orchestra and its personnel false and demeaning.
 They have fought a fierce battle in the decades since Playing for Time appeared to have their version of the orchestra and its history represented.

 Some attention has been paid to their concerns, but in large part they have been ignored.
 The greatest sources of anguish are the supposed inaccurate portrayal of Alma Rosé, the alleged slanderous portrayals of many of the other musicians, and the portrayed diminishment by Fénelon of their bond and support for one another.